withastro/astro/README.md

 ### ⚙️ Configuration

 To configure Astro, add a `astro.config.mjs` file in the root of your project.
-All of the options can be omitted.
+All settings are optional.
 Here are the defaults:

 ```js
 export default {